 An illness or emergency does not necessarily excuse the student from class, however it is the students' responsibility to be proactive in notifying their professor of absences.

-The Director of Athletics will provide faculty with a list of students absent from classes when they represent the Institution at official functions, including athletic events.
 In all instances of class absence, students have the responsibility for timely completion of all course requirements.
 Poor attendance may have negative Financial Aid implications.

 Adult programs courses are highly accelerated and students will need to take a great deal of responsibility for their own learning outcomes.
 Attendance is required in each class meeting for the full period of time.
 Any absence must be due to extraordinary circumstances and will require documentation for it to be considered excused.
 Documentation must be provided immediately in order to determine what, if any, accommodations are reasonable or possible.
 Class attendance will directly impact your final grade, and each undocumented absence will be considered unexcused and will result in a 20% reduction in the final grade for the course.